Programme Wednesday 25 September 2024

 • Oral #134 Alcohol consumption and its determinants among postmenopausal breast cancer survivors: first results from the longitudinal observational OPTIMUM study. - Meeke Hoedjes, Tilburg University

-• Oral #694 Increasing awareness of gynaecological cancer and early detection in students: pilot study of a university-based educational and behaviour change intervention. - Trish Holch, Psychology, Leeds Beckett School of Humanities & Social Sciences
+• CANCELLED - Oral #694 Increasing awareness of gynaecological cancer and early detection in students: pilot study of a university-based educational and behaviour change intervention. - Trish Holch, Psychology, Leeds Beckett School of Humanities & Social Sciences

 • Oral #326 Sexual health of patients with lung cancer: a systematic review. - Louise Zanni, Laboratoire Psychopathologie et Processus de Santé, Université Paris Cité